Singer, best known from ABBA.

-For more Frida releases, see the Anni-Frid Lyngstad page.
+For more Frida releases, see Anni-Frid Lyngstad.

-A year later, in 1972, Frida was signed to Polar and recorded her first single for the label "Man vill ju leva lite dessemellan", which was her second No. 1 hit in Svensktoppen; ABBA would be formed that same year.
-During ABBA's recording session of "Waterloo" and their early success after winning the Eurovision Song Contest of 1974, the production of her first solo album for Polar, "Frida Ensam" commenced and took one and a quarter year to finish the recording of the album.
+In 1972, Frida signed with Polar and recorded her first single for the label, "Man Vill Ju Leva Lite Dessemellan", which became her second #1 hit in Sweden.
+ABBA was formed that same year.
+The production of her first solo album for Polar took over a year, as the production of ABBA albums of "Waterloo" and "ABBA" took precedence.
 "Frida Ensam" was released in November 1975 in Scandinavia.
-Her single, Fernando (later recorded in English by ABBA), and the album reached to the top 10 in Svensktoppen.
+The single "Fernando" (later recorded in English by ABBA), and the album reached to the Top 10 in Svensktoppen.